Whiteknight/StoneFruit/docs/scripting.md

 ### Verb Not Found

-If a verb is specified, in headless or interactive mode, the `VerbNotFound` script is executed.
-By defailt it shows a brief error message:
+If an invalid verb is specified, in headless or interactive mode, the `VerbNotFound` script is executed.
+By default it shows a brief error message:

 ```
 echo Verb ['verb'] not found.
 Please check your spelling or help output and try again.